bitcoincashorg/bitcoincash.org/spec/2018-nov-upgrade.md

 ## Automatic Replay Protection

-When the median time past [1] of the most recent 11 blocks (MTP-11) is less than UNIX timestamp 1557921600 (May 2019 upgrade) Bitcoin Cash full nodes MUST enforce the following rule:
+When the median time past [2] of the most recent 11 blocks (MTP-11) is less than UNIX timestamp 1557921600 (May 2019 upgrade) Bitcoin Cash full nodes MUST enforce the following rule:

- * `forkid` [3] to be equal to 0.
+ * `forkid` [4] to be equal to 0.

 When the median time past [1] of the most recent 11 blocks (MTP-11) is greater than or equal to UNIX timestamp 1557921600 (May 2019 upgrade) Bitcoin Cash full nodes implementing the November 2018 consensus rules SHOULD enforce the following change:

- * Update `forkid` [3] to be equal to 0xFF0001.
+ * Update `forkid` [4] to be equal to 0xFF0001.
 ForkIDs beginning with 0xFF will be reserved for future protocol upgrades.

 This particular consensus rule MUST NOT be implemented by Bitcoin Cash wallet software.
+Wallets that follow the upgrade should not have to change anything.

 ## References